MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 ## Custom events
 You can track your own custom events with **up to 20 properties** to know what's happening in your app, understand user actions, and see the aggregates in the App Center portal.

-Once you have started the SDK, use the `trackEvent:withProperties` method to track your events with properties.
+Once you've started the SDK, use the `trackEvent:withProperties` method to track your events with properties.
 You can send **up to 200 distinct event names**.
 Also, there's a maximum limit of 256 characters per event name and 125 characters per event property name and event property value.

 ```objc
 NSDictionary *properties = @{@"Category" : @"Music", @"FileName" : @"favorite.avi"};